 IT security is one of those business risks that can go under the radar until the worst happens.
-Businesses which do not operate in the technology arena are especially vulnerable to the consequences of the lack of IT risk assessment.
+Businesses that do not operate in the technology arena are especially vulnerable to the consequences of the lack of IT risk assessment.
 Fortunately, these existential risks can be completely avoided.

 What does an IT security assessment do?

-In essence, IT security assessments are the actions and procedures that determine, evaluate and then eliminate a range of vulnerabilities in technology systems and the business processes linked to those systems.
+In essence, IT security assessments are the actions and procedures that determine, evaluate, and then eliminate a range of vulnerabilities in technology systems and the business processes linked to those systems.

-Security assessments go beyond merely looking for security holes: a qualified cyber security services consultant will look at procedural vulnerabilities too, as well as examining weak spots and considering the broader business picture.
+Security assessments go beyond merely looking for security holes: a qualified cybersecurity services consultant will look at procedural vulnerabilities too, as well as examining weak spots and considering the broader business picture.

 Top five things an IT security assessment can reveal

 Why are we producing a list of the top five things an IT security assessment can reveal?
-First, businesses should understand the breadth and scope of cyber security risks in order to appreciate the need for formal, professional analysis.
-Next, a business may want to judge the competence of its existing cyber security services.
+First, businesses should understand the breadth and scope of cybersecurity risks in order to appreciate the need for formal, professional analysis.
+Next, a business may want to judge the competence of its existing cybersecurity services.
 Let’s take a look:

 The most business-critical vulnerabilities

-In managing cyber security risks, businesses have a choice between spending a large sum of money to mitigate all risks or making savings by leaving some risks unattended to.
+In managing cyber security risks, businesses have a choice between spending a large sum of money to mitigate all risks or making savings by leaving some risks unattended.
 One way to balance this decision is to identify the most critical vulnerabilities.
 They are the risks that are most likely to be realised and to cause damage.